steadylearner/Rust-Full-Stack/README.md

 I want you already have Rust installed in your machine.
 The blog post [How to install Rust] will help you for that.

 If you haven't setup development environment for [Yew], please read the previous post [How to use Rust Yew].
-Then, you may read [Fullstack Rust with Yew].
+Then, you may vist [Fullstack Rust with Yew].

 The main point in this post is how to use **FFI**(foreign function interface) between **Rust** and **JavaScript**.
 I already wrote [How to use Python in JavaScript] for JavaScript and Python and it may help you for this post.
 You may also read the what **js!** does in [stdweb].